sva-dsi/2016-fall-course/syllabus.md

 ##9/06/16
 ####INTRO TO INTERACTIVES
->"There were three strong consensus answers: first, get good at understanding and presenting data.
-Second, understand how social media can work as a newsroom tool.
-Third, get whatever newsroom experience you can working in teams, and in launching new things." ~ Clay Shirky
+>"Numbers have an important story to tell.
+They rely on you to give them a clear and convincing voice." ~ S. Few

-What is an interactive news app, and what is this course about?
-We'll talk about instances of success and failure in news apps, review some basics of this course and take care of some technical logistics to prep for next week.
+What is an interactive application, a data visualization, and what is this course about?
+We'll talk about instances of success and failure in apps, review some basics of this course and take care of some technical logistics related to Github, version control, and the basics of web literacy.

 ![Measles](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/measles.jpg)